Just because you're a kid doesn't mean you can't make a difference!

 Smile at people

 Your first act of kindness might be something as simple as smiling at everyone you see.
 Even a simple thing like that can make a difference to how people feel.
 Pay attention to the people around you when you do it and see how they react.
 I bet you'll get lots of smiles in return.
-Pay attention to how you feel when you see their reaction.
+Notice how you feel when you see their reaction.
 I bet it feels good!

 Being considerate means imagining how you'd feel in a similar situation and helping out the way you hope someone would help you.
 For example, if you see your teacher has been working all day and looks tired, perhaps you could do a job for them so they can take a break.
 If you see someone is upset, ask if they're okay and if you can help or just sit beside them so they're not alone.